VL-Group/2022-NeurIPS-DAA/README.md

 ## Introduction
-PyTorch implementation for NeurIPS2022 paper of [**“A Differentiable Semantic Metric Approximation in Probabilistic Embedding for Cross-Modal Retrieval”**](https://proceedings.neurips.cc/paper_files/paper/2022/file/4e786a87e7ae249de2b1aeaf5d8fde82-Paper-Conference.pdf).
+PyTorch implementation for NeurIPS' 2022 paper of [**“A Differentiable Semantic Metric Approximation in Probabilistic Embedding for Cross-Modal Retrieval”**](https://proceedings.neurips.cc/paper_files/paper/2022/file/4e786a87e7ae249de2b1aeaf5d8fde82-Paper-Conference.pdf).
 It is built on top of the [SGRAF](https://github.com/Paranioar/SGRAF) in PyTorch.

 ![image](assets/Motivation.png)